oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 «<mark title="Requirement MQTT-SN-4.14-5"><a name="MQTT-SN-4.14-5"></a>Whenever a CONNECT is received by a Server, any existing Virtual Connection for that Client MUST be deleted and a new one created with all CONNECT Packet processing, regardless of the state of the Client</mark>»\[MQTT‑SN‑4.14‑5].

 Transition through these states is governed by a sequence of packets between Client and Server and mediated by [[timers]](#session-timers) resident on the Server.
 A Client is in the Active state when the Server receives a CONNECT packet from that Client.
-This state is supervised by the Server with the [3.1.6](#keep-alive) timer.
+This state is supervised by the Server with the [3.1.6 "Keep Alive"](#keep-alive) timer.
 If the Server does not receive any packet from the Client in a defined period, the Server will consider that client as Disconnected and delete the Virtual Connection.
 The Disconnected state is governed by the Session Expiry timer - on expiry the Server is free to remove the Client session.
 A Client moves into the Asleep state by issuing a SLEEPREQ packet.
 To be certain that the Server has also recorded the Client as being asleep, the Client needs to wait for a positive SLEEPRESP response.
-For more information on the Asleep state, refer to [4.14.2](#sleeping-clients).
+For more information on the Asleep state, refer to [4.14.2 "Sleeping Clients"](#sleeping-clients).

-See [C.5](#c.5-client-state-diagrams) for informative state diagrams to help illustrate these transitions.
+See [C.5 "Client State Diagrams"](#c.5-client-state-diagrams) for informative state diagrams to help illustrate these transitions.

 > **Informative Comment**
 >